the-t-in-rtf/gpii-testem/README.md

 # Usage instructions

-To use this grade from Testem, install this package as a development dependency using a command like `npm install --save-dev gpii-testem` or `yarn add --dev gpii-testem`.
-Note:  There is currently [a bug in newer versions of Testem](https://github.com/testem/testem/issues/1075), if you use anything higher than version 1.13.0, you may experience hangs when attempting to quit testem from the console.
+To use this grade from Testem, install this package as a development dependency using a command like `npm install --save-dev gpii-testem`.
+Note:  There is currently [a bug in newer versions of Testem](https://github.com/testem/testem/issues/1075), if you use anything higher than version 1.13.0, you may experience hangs when attempting to quit Testem from the console.

 Once you have Testem installed, you will need to create a javascript configuration file, which will allow you to make use of the
 [dynamic configuration options available via the `testem.js` file](https://github.com/testem/testem/blob/master/examples/dynamic_config/testem.js).